lorrli274/next/courses/original/Database Fundamentals/Lessons/Columns/04-Column Constraints.md

 Columns can have a number of **constraints** placed on them to ensure that the data they contain is predictable.
+This helps keep your database normalized.

 For example, you may want to:

 * Ensure that each employee has a name
 * Never store two projects with the same name